China to investigate anti-Japan TV drama decried as vulgar

-Ties between the neighbours have been shadowed for years by what Beijing calls Japan's refusal to admit to wartime atrocities by its soldiers in China between 1937 and 1945.
+Ties between the neighbors have been shadowed for years by what Beijing calls Japan's refusal to admit to wartime atrocities by its soldiers in China between 1937 and 1945.

 These accounts are taught to every Chinese schoolchild and form a staple of television dramas.